 If you want then you may also add a small onion to this dish or else even this recipe for sure yields great final dish.

-You can keep the steps same but do not add coconut at the end of the recipe to make beetroot poriyal without coconut.
+Without Coconut – You can keep the steps same but do not add coconut at the end of the recipe to make this poriyal without coconut.

 With egg – Add 2 eggs and scramble them along with the beets.